slydiman/ha_custom_onvif/README.md

 ***This patch is obsolete.
 The ONVIF integration has been finally fixed in HA 2023.5***

+***UPD 2023.6:*** Something is changed in the ONVIF integration around pull point subscribtion / webhooks.
+It caused most XM cameras to hang/reboot/glitches.
+The WebHooks option in the integration settings helps with some cameras, but not for all.
+I'm going back to use this patch instead of build-in ONVIF integration again.

 The [ONVIF](https://www.home-assistant.io/integrations/onvif/) integration in `Home Assistant` is very conservative.
 It does not work with many cameras because some bugs are not fixed for years.